LAS VEGAS

 of Walnut Creek.

-The back walls and roofs of the dwellings are part of the cliff, and the view from the front is absolutely breathtaking.
-We walked down the 240 steps and around the Island, then back up to the visitor’s center.
+the 240 steps and around the Island, then back up to the visitor’s center.

 SUNSET CRATER NATIONAL MONUMENT & WUPATKI NATIONAL MONUMENT